A Napa Experience: Black Executive Men Celebrates First Year

 Photo credit: kvonfoto

 Under the bright Napa Valley sun, dozens of wine glasses were held to the sky by the members of the Black Executive Men Private Equity Network.
-It has been nearly one year since I wrote my first story about the then nascent Private Equity network.
+It has been nearly one year since I wrote my first story about the then nascent Private Equity Network.
 Framed by the warmth of hand-crafted wood with the rich, earthy scent of the charred oak wood burning, mingling with the citrusy notes of orange peel and the deep warmth of bourbon, I sat in the Private Dinner room of Conversa watching as Black men—from the Vice President of Finance, seated high in the C-suite, to the First Time Fund Manager building his portfolio—spoke candidly about the barriers faced within the Private Equity industry and also deal flow, with an air of success but also a drive for more.

 One year later, surrounded by the Mediterranean-like climate Napa is known for—rolling golden hills kissed by the late-afternoon sun, endless rows of lush vineyards, and a warm breeze carrying the faint scent of lavender and ripe grapes—the men gathered with glasses raised in celebration.
 On the first day of the event, to my misfortune but not to my surprise, the men arrived for lunch at the Michelin-starred Auberge du Soleil, an “in-the-know” Napa restaurant renowned for its stunning views of the valley and the very vineyards responsible for the wine in their glasses.